oMarquess/file_management_sys/README.md

 - **CSV Files**: The system performs exceptionally well with CSV files, providing reliable and efficient data processing.
 - **PDF Files**: While the system generally handles PDFs effectively, there are instances where the visualization code may not execute correctly, requiring the user to refine the code manually.
 - **PowerPoint Files**: The PowerPoint handling is robust, offering detailed summaries and critiques that add value to presentation analysis.
+However, it shares a similar problem with the PDF files.

 ## Getting Started